 Forged workpieces usually have a high surface finish, but can sometimes require secondary finishing operations to smoothen the surface and produce a high surface finish.

 Similarly, heat treatment processes such as annealing, normalizing, tempering, etc can be performed to alter its mechanical properties.

 Step 6: Product Inspection and Surface treatment

-After completing the process, the end product is inspected for manufacturing defects.
+After completing the process, the end product is inspected for forging defects.

 In some cases, the product is surface treated with processes such as galvanizing or anodizing of steel to enhance its corrosion resistance and abrasion resistance properties, while ensuring a smooth finish.